rmit-snapie/snapie/README.md

 cd .. && npx react-native run-android
 ```

-Then procceed to build Snapie on your iOS device using Android Studio.
+Then proceed to build Snapie on your iOS device using Android Studio.